|

 Invited to the 17th Ardentissima International Poetry Festival in Murcia and at Cordoba Book Fair, Spain.

 Wrote a libretto 'Dangun' (the Founding Father of the Korean nation).
-Lecture and poetry reading at 1st Korean-Italian Literature Forum in Venice.

 Awarded Danjae Prize.